wgetsnaps/ca-dmv-autonomous-vehicle-accidents/README.md

-# ca-dmv-autonomous-vehicle-accidents
+#  Mirror of CA.gov DMV's "Report of Traffic Accident Involving an Autonomous Vehicle (OL 316)"

-Mirror of CA.gov's "Report of Traffic Accident Involving an Autonomous Vehicle (OL 316)"
+This page is where California's DMV posts accident reports involving autonomous vehicles, [such as the ones operated by Google/Waymo](http://www.businessinsider.com/waymo-ends-publishing-self-driving-car-accident-reports-website-2017-1)

 Mirror page: